-When Cathy and I first met and began dating, we were living in Atlanta where she had her first job as a 5th grade teacher at John Clancy Elementary School.
+When Cathy and I first met and began dating we were living in Atlanta where she had her first job as a fifth grade teacher at John Clancy Elementary School.
 I was an intern at Grady Memorial Hospital, and we were introduced by the wife of a friend and fellow intern, Dan Moore.
-Marsha and Cathy were both teachers at that school.
+Marsha and Cathy were both teachers at the school.
 For several months I resisted a blind date despite the fact that Marsha had told me how beautiful her new friend Cathy Young was and what marvelous character she possessed.
 I had known Dan and Marsha for several years prior to moving to Atlanta, and it seemed she was always trying to “fix me up” with a potential wife.
-She told me that Cathy was “different from the others” that she had in mind for me.
-When I finally agreed and the date was set, we went on a double date so the initial meeting wouldn’t be so awkward.
-When I met her at the door of her apartment, I was stunned by her beauty, and my first thought after seeing her was, why had I resisted meeting her for so long?
+She told me Cathy was “different from the others” she had in mind for me.
+When I finally agreed and the date was set we went on a double date so the initial meeting wouldn’t be so awkward.
+When I met her at the door of her apartment I was stunned by her beauty, and my first thought after seeing her was why had I resisted for so long?
 For me it was love at first sight.
 Cathy was from Fort Lauderdale, Florida, and I had never met anyone from that city.
-Our courtship began in September 1964 and within several months, we both began to believe that God meant for us to join our lives in marriage.
+Our courtship began in September, 1964 and within several months we both began to believe God meant for us to join our lives in marriage.

-Dad Young was so quiet when I was with him early in our marriage, I was sure he didn’t think very much of me.
-I thought I could have a sustained conversation with anyone that I spent more than a minute or two with, but not so with him.
-He was polite to answer any specific questions I had, but we didn’t have many common interests at that point.
+Dad Young was so quiet when I was with him early in our marriage I was sure he didn’t think very much of me.
+I thought I could have a sustained conversation with anyone I spent more than a minute or two with, but not so with him.
+He was polite to answer any specific questions I had, but we didn’t have many common interests at this point.
 I knew absolutely nothing about the construction business, nor did I even know the names of many of the tools he commonly used.
-I was also certain he didn’t know anything about the surgical tools that I used each day.
+I was certain he didn’t know anything about the surgical tools I used each day.
 I discovered I was more interested in learning about his tools than he was in learning about mine.
-Dad’s quietness with me bothered me for a long time until I realized that was just his way, whether with friends or family.
-I have posted the story of Dad driving with a friend to Atlanta years before, and after riding together for over 8 hours, they each realized that not one word had been exchanged!
+Dad’s quietness with me bothered me for a long time until I understood this was just his way whether he was with friends or family.
+I have posted the story of Dad driving with a friend to Atlanta years before, and after riding together for over eight hours, they each realized not one word had been exchanged!